MalTok/Mortalis-App/README.md

 <b>all added activated necrologies list with pagination</b>

-<b>showing only previously activated necrologies, candles and condolences in entire service</b>
+<b>showing only previously activated necrologies, candles and condolences in public part of the service</b>

 <b>showing last 10 added necrologies on main page as a preview of basic necrology information</b>